thedevsbuddy/ignitr_cli/README.md

 ### Upcoming features

 - **Version Control**: The project will include a version control system, allowing you to rollback to the previous version of the project and more.
-- **Stack Selection**: You can select the stack you want to use, such as GetX, Bloc, or any other stack.
+- **Stack Selection**: You can select the stack you want to use, such as GetX (MVCs), Bloc, Riverpod or MVVM, providing flexibility and customization options for your project.
-- **Tailwind**: The project will include Tailwind CSS inspired styling library for styling, providing a modern, responsive and unique look and feel to your application.
+- **Tailwind**: The project will support Tailwind CSS like styling, enabling you to create responsive and visually appealing designs for your Flutter applications.

 ### Further Documentation